-The most palpable of England's gifts to India are the material works, the constructive works of public utility with which this country has been endowed.
-Many of the works which in advanced countries like those of the West, are constructed by the people, had to be done in India by the Government.
-John Stuart Mill has observed: "In the particular circumstances of a given age or nation, there is scarcely anything really important to the general interest which it may not be desirable or even necessary that the Government should take upon itself, not because private individuals cannot effectually perform it, but because they will not.
-At some times and places there will be no roads, docks, harbours, canals, works of irrigation, hospitals, schools, colleges, printing presses, unless the Government establishes them; the public being either too poor to command the necessary resources, or too little advanced in intelligence to appreciate the end, or not sufficiently practised in conjoint action to be capable of the means.
+From very early times the Christian missionaries have done valuable work in the way of establishing schools and libraries, producing text-books and publishing other literature, vernacular and English.
+In recent times however a portion of the burden of education will be no roads, docks, harbours, canals, works of irrigation, hospitals, schools, colleges, printing presses, unless the Government establishes them; the public being either too poor to command the necessary resources, or too little advanced in intelligence to appreciate the end, or not sufficiently practised in conjoint action to be capable of the means.
 This is true, more or less, of all countries inured to despotism, and particularly of those in which there is a very wide distance in civilisation between the people and the Government, as in those which have been conquered and are retained in subjection by a more energetic and cultivated people."
 Mill was probably thinking of India when he wrote this, and it is certainly true that the situation which he describes has arisen in India.
 Government have felt it necessary to undertake works which in countries differently circumstanced have been done by the people.

 Before the days of British rule roads were fewer in India.
 "No Native prince made a road.
 Before the establishment of our Government there was hardly a road deserving the name in all India.
-Under the Native Governments that preceded us (I am quoting from the Indian Famine Commissioners of 1880), nothing more was done than to plant trees along each side of the track used as a road, and occasionally to throw up earth on it when it passed through a depression; such bridges as existed were made at the private expenses of civil magnates or governors desirous of leaving a name behind them."
-Throughout a great part of India it was only in the dry season that travelling was possible without difficulty, and, during three or four months of the year, trade, excepting where water-carriage was available, came altogether to a standstill.1 During the Viceroyalty of Lord Dalhousie great progress was made towards remedying the evil.
-Metalled roads, bridges and other useful works were constructed in the North-Western Provinces and in the Punjab.
-The construction of the Grand Trunk Road was commenced.
-The Ganges Canal, a magnificent irrigation work, was opened in 1854.
-At the close of the Viceroyalty of Lord Canning, in 1861-62, there were in Bengal eleven Imperial Trunk Roads existing or under construction, extending over 1994 miles, with Imperial branch roads aggregating 1145 miles.
-The Grand Trunk Road from Calcutta to the Karamnassa was then nearly completed.2
+Under the native Governments that preceded us (I am quoting from the Indian Famine Commissioners of 1880), nothing more was done than to plant trees along each side of the track used as a road, and occasionally to throw up earth on it when it passed through a depression; such bridges as existed were made at the private expense of civil magnates or governors desirous of leaving a name behind them."
+Throughout a

-1 Principles of Political Economy, Vol. II, p.
+Principles of Political Economy, Vol. II, p.
 551.

-2 India, by Sir John Strachey, p.
-212.
+India, by Sir John Strachey, p 212.